bluegreen-labs/appeears/cran-comments.md

 Limited functions are documented with "dynamic" examples which are run.
-The code required to trap potential errors if the service is down exceeds that of actual function coverage.
-Therefore I personally would object to this course of action, as it might confuse users to why this is included and if this is necessary within their own code.
+The code required to trap potential errors if the service is down exceeds that of actual function coverage (which can be confusing, and the reason I tend to avoid this).
 However, I will retain these changes as per review request.
 Functions covered in this way are, rs_layers() and rs_products() which require no authentication. rs_build_task() is now exposed as well (not wrapped in dontrun).
+All other function touch upon some form of authentication (and can't be tested due to credentials).

 Furthermore, I added Elio Campitelli as contributor, as the R6 refactoring of {ecmwfr} was mostly his work.
-I've borrowed this for the package and I realized this seems fair (I've got written consent, and both DESCRIPTION and CITATION files were updated accordingly).
+I've borrowed this for the package in hindsight this seems only fair (I've got written consent, and both DESCRIPTION and CITATION files were updated accordingly).

 I hope with these additions the package can be reconsidered.